interserver/mailbaby-api-samples/openapi-client/java/README.md

     BlockingApi apiInstance = new BlockingApi(defaultClient);
     String type = "domain"; // String | The type of deny rule.
-    String data = "data_example"; // String | The content of the rule.
-If a domain type rule then an example would be google.com.
-For a begins with type an example would be msgid-.
-For the email typer an example would be user@server.com.
+    String data = "data_example"; // String | The value to match against, interpreted according to `type`: a full email address for `email`/`destination`, a domain name for `domain`, or an alphanumeric prefix string for `startswith`.
-    String user = "user_example"; // String | Mail account username that will be tied to this rule.
-If not specified the first active mail order will be used. try {
+    String user = "user_example"; // String | Optional SMTP username of the mail order to associate this rule with (e.g. `mb20682`).
+If omitted the first active order is used.
+Valid usernames are the `username` values returned by `GET /mail`. try {
       GenericResponse result = apiInstance.addRule(type, data, user);
       System.out.println(result);